 The power of your subconscious is not usually under the control of the conscious mind.
-This bio-super computer operates without conscious awareness and has different jobs.
+Once thoughts and behaviors become automated, this bio-super computer operates without conscious awareness and has different jobs.
 These parts of your brain may work together or they can be at odds with each other.

 Much of what is known about the workings of the unconscious mind have been learned in recent years.
 Research shows that it makes up over 90% of the brain and it is on the job 24/7.
 It has two main concerns, safety and pleasure.
 All your automatic body processes and learned behaviors come under the power of subconscious mind.
 The region above the brain stem controls many of these processes.

 Incoming information from the outside world and the conscious mind is filtered through these regions, where it is associated with stored patterns of past experiences and programmed beliefs.
 One important filtering region is the amygdala.